CharlyCast/Binary-decision-diagram/README.md

 ## Decision Tree

 This module is build upon the parser and convert the input propositional formula to another internal representation under the type DecisionTree.t.
-This representation use a tree in which nodes are variables with two childs (one if the variable is true, the other one if not) and leaves are boolean.
+This representation use a tree in which nodes are variables with two children (one if the variable is true, the other one if not) and leaves are boolean.

 This module is able to compress the produced tree in order to feed it to the module BinaryDecisionDiagram.